Guillermo Cuellar - Host Potter

 Alana Cuellar - Host Potter

-I am a second generation Venezuelan-American potter living in Wisconsin.
-To me, handmade objects contain quiet magic that cultivates pleasure and joy.
-The pots I make are intended for use in everyday life.
+Alana is a Venezuelan-American potter living in Wisconsin.
+To her, handmade objects contain quiet magic that cultivates pleasure and joy.
+The pots she makes are intended for use in everyday life.

 18855 263rd St, Shafer, MN 55074